 we have

-As expected, in an isotropic medium the nonlinear polarization vector is parallel to the electric field.
+As expected, in an isotropic medium the nonlinear polarisation vector is parallel to the electric field.

-In media of interest, such as air or noble gases, $\epsilon(\omega)$ is real valued and positive for wavelengths ranging from infrared to ultraviolet.
-The linear refractive index is defined by $n(\omega)=\sqrt{\epsilon(\omega)}$ and the wavenumber by $k(\omega)= \omega n(\omega) /c$.
-We are interested in the propagation of a quasi-linear polarized pulsed beam, whose spectrum is centered around the operating frequency $\omega_0$.
-Assuming a sufficiently small spectral bandwidth $\Delta \omega$, we can expand $k(\omega)$ in a Taylor series around $\omega _{0}$
+In media of interest, such as air or noble gases, the dielectric function $\epsilon(\omega)$ is real and positive for wavelengths extending from infrared to ultraviolet.
+The linear refractive index is defined by $n(\omega)=\sqrt{\epsilon(\omega)}$, and the corresponding wavenumber is defined by $k(\omega)= \omega n(\omega) /c$.
+We consider the propagation of a pulsed beam with a spectrum centred around the operating frequency $\omega_0$.
+Assuming that the spectral bandwidth $\Delta \omega$ is sufficiently narrow, the wavenumber $k(\omega)$ can be expressed as a Taylor series expansion around $\omega _{0}$:

 where $\overline{\omega }=\omega -\omega _{0}$.
 The complex slowly varying envelope function $\vec{\mathcal{E}}$ of the electric field $\vec{E}$ is defined by